jeanbeanie/mern_starter_app/README.md

 # MERN Starter App

-Seed starter app using Node (Express) and React (server side rendering) to be used for future projects and whatnot...written by Jeane <http://www.twitter.com/onlyjeanbean>
+Seed starter app using Node (Express) and React (server side rendering) to be used for future projects and whatnot

 Webpack/Babel (hot reloading) is set up for development.
 Ava is included for test running.